Jewels of Anne of Denmark: The inventory of 1606

+Attires

-An "attire" for the queen's hair was described in detail; "An Attire for the heade made of wire with hair colour silk, having eleven spiggs, upon every sprigg a great Pearl fastened with silver wire, the middle pearl being the greatest, the gold not going through it, in weight __ 2oz 3dwt 21grs."
+An "attire" for the queen's hair was described in detail; "An Attire for the heade made of wire with hair colour silk, having eleven spiggs, upon every sprigg a great pear Pearl fastened with silver wire, the middle pearl being the greatest, the gold not going through it, in weight __ 2oz 3dwt 21grs."
+This was probably the pearl pearl head dress which Anne wore at the Wedding of Princess Elizabeth and Frederick V of the Palatinate on 14 February 1613.

 A portrait medal struck in gold and silver, thought to commemorate her English coronation, represents her jewelled hairstyle in England.
 Some attires were supplied by tire-makers, shortly before leaving Scotland Anne appointed John Taylor as her tire-maker.
 Her young companion, Anne Livingstone, recorded the purchase of an attire in similar fashion for herself in 1604, "ane wyer to my haed with nyne pykis" (9 peaks), with a "perewyk of hair to cover the wyr".
 Livingstone was a member of the household of Princess Elizabeth, whose portraits show these wire framed attires.
 Anne of Denmark's inventory records gifts of jewels to Livingstone when she left the court and returned to Scotland to marry Sir Alexander Seton of Foulstruther, who was made Earl of Eglinton.

+A ship under sail

+There was a gold "ship under sail" on a diamond sea with a Latin motto Sponte – willingly.
+This jewel may have commemorated her voyage from Denmark.
+Like other jewels it was dismantled by John Spilman to make a table salt.
+Another "shippe of gold under saile" had three figures aboard and another in the main top or crow's nest.
+Its motto was Amor et gratio cum verbo – love and grace with the word.
+This ship was recycled into plate by Nicasius Russell.
+The inventory includes a third smaller ship.
+Ship jewels may have represented good fortune.
+Others appear in lists of jewels belonging to Catherine Howard and Catherine Parr.

+Portraits and the jewels in the inventory

 A portrait of Anne of Denmark by Paul van Somer in the National Portrait Gallery, London shows a central jewel in the queen's hair possibly attached to the red ribbon-covered wire of the attire, or more likely pinned in the hair with a bodkin.
 It comprises a large table-cut diamond with a tuft of feathers, with a pear pearl and a ruby drop beneath.
 This may be the jewel called the "Portugal diamond" or the "Mirror of France".
 The "Mirror of Portugal" was acquired by Queen Elizabeth from António, Prior of Crato and re-used by Anne of Denmark with the "Cobham pearl".
 King James wore the Portugal diamond on his hat on 27 May 1603.
 The ruby may be the one listed in Elizabeth's 1587 inventory, "to be worne on the forehead".